seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 ## Adding Timeout

 Our parser can be also improved by adding some timeout.
 What if the slowest request becomes *too slow*?
 Instead of waiting for it, we can provide a timeout and cancel all slow requests.
-To implement *request cancellation* I will use event loop timer.
+To implement *request cancellation* we will use event loop timers.
 The idea is the following:

 - Get the request promise.
 - Create a timer.